-Certain statements in this Quarterly Bond Report (Quarterly Report) constitute forward-looking statements.
-These forward-looking statements include, but are not limited to, statements other than statements of historical facts, including, but without limitation, those regarding VMED O2 UK Holdings Limited (VMED O2's or Virgin Media O2's) business, product, foreign currency and finance strategies, future periods, subscriber growth and retention rates, competitive, regulatory and economic factors, the timing and impacts of proposed transactions, the maturity of VMED O2's markets, the anticipated impacts of new legislation (or changes to existing rules and regulations), anticipated changes in VMED O2's revenue, costs or growth rates, liquidity, credit risks, foreign currency and hedging risks, interest rate risks, target leverage levels, debt covenants, VMED O2's future projected contractual commitments and cash flows and other information and statements that are not historical fact.
+Certain statements in this Quarterly Bond Report constitute forwardlooking statements.
+These forward-looking statements include, but are not limited to, statements other than statements of historical facts, including, but without limitation, those regarding VMED O2 UK Holdings Limited's (VMED O2 or Virgin Media O2) business, product, foreign currency and finance strategies, future periods, subscriber growth and retention rates, competitive, regulatory and economic factors, the timing and impacts of proposed transactions, the maturity of VMED O2's markets, the anticipated impacts of new legislation (or changes to existing rules and regulations), anticipated changes in VMED O2's revenue, costs or growth rates, liquidity, credit risks, foreign currency and hedging risks, interest rate risks, target leverage levels, debt covenants, VMED O2's future projected contractual commitments and cash flows and other information and statements that are not historical fact.
 In some cases, you can identify these statements by terminology such as "aim", "anticipate", "believe", "continue", "could", "estimate", "expect", "intend", "may", "plan", "potential", "predict", "project", "should", and "will" and similar words used in this report.